sourabhyadav/100-days-0f-DL-DevOps/README.md

 * For iteration we can use nditer function and can also define the C-style(row-wise) and F-style(col-wise)

 ### Day 4: Array manipulation using built-in functions 1
-* Method for chaning shape like reshape, flaten
+* Methods for chaning shape like reshape, flaten
-* Method for transpose like tranpose(), a.T, swapazes etc.
+* Methods for transpose like tranpose(), a.T, swapazes etc.
 * Methods for changing dimension and broadcasting like broadcast, broadcast_to etc.

 ### Day 5: Array manipulation using built-in functions 2
-* Method for chaning contenate and split
+* Methods for chaning contenate and split
-* Method for elements and deleting them
+* Methods for elements and deleting them

+### Day 5: Array binary and string operations
+* Methods for binary ops like AND, OR, Shift left/right
+* Methods for string related operations mostly they are similar to python string ops